williamgrosset/tweety/README.md

 ![alt text](https://github.com/williamgrosset/tweety/blob/master/example.gif "SmartClient example")

 ## Overview
-This project was an asignment for the [Computer Communications and Networks](https://github.com/williamgrosset/tweety/blob/master/csc361_p1.pdf) class.
+This project was an asignment for the [Computer Communications and Networks](https://github.com/williamgrosset/tweety/blob/master/csc361_p1.pdf) class at the University of Victoria.
 The goal is to learn about the HTTP protocol, TCP connections, and socket programming.
-The purpose of this client is to support a `GET` request to a web server over the HTTP protocol. `SmartClient` will echo the web server's support for HTTPs, highest HTTP version, and the available cookies.
+The purpose of this client is to support a `GET` request to a web server via sockets. `SmartClient` will echo the web server's support for HTTPs, highest HTTP version, and the available cookies.
 See references below for RFC (1945, 2616, 7450) papers outlining the HTTP/(1.0, 1.1, 2.0) protocol.

 ### Usage
 ```bash